-Critical situations may trigger a wide range of physical and psychological symptoms, including increased heart rate, high blood pressure and anxiety.
-If your organisation experiences a critical situation, you need an experienced, qualified response to assist your staff immediately.
+Critical incidents may trigger a wide range of physical and psychological symptoms, including increased heart rate, high blood pressure and anxiety.
+If your organisation experiences a critical incident, you need an experienced, qualified response to assist your staff immediately.

-The three key steps to effectively managing a critical situation or traumatic event are:
+The three key steps to effectively managing a critical incident or traumatic event are:

 - Defusing: These are limited only to individuals directly involved in the incident.
 They are designed to assist individuals in coping in the short term and address immediate needs.